abdulwaheed-dev/contacts-app/README.md

 **4. Delete Contact:** This functionality will be able to delete the contact from storage.

+**5. Routing:** Routing is implemented in this project.

 ### Development

-**1. ReactJS** : As I am building this application using react, so this will be component based.
+**1. ReactJS** : As I am building this application using reactjs, so this will be component based.
 Each part will be having a different component and each component will be having different functionality.
 Along with reactjs i am using html, css and the Semantic UI too.